gittyeric/freql-recommendation-engine/README.md

 ## How to use

 Interacting with FREQL simply requires implementing the "FreqlApp" interface in Scala or Java.
 The examples folder has a reference "FakeYouToobApp" that will be used for demonstration here.
-You simply define the InputStreams (typically from Kafka), OutputStreams (typically over HTTP to some persistent API), and the queries you'd like answered between them.
+You simply define the EventStreams (typically from Kafka), OutputStreams (typically over HTTP to some persistent API), and the queries you'd like answered between them.
 Writing your App in Scala allows you to write in a type-safe DSL that's familiar to SQL users.

 ### Step 1: Define your Node types and Relations